 Critical illness cover provides a tax-free lump sum if you are diagnosed with a serious condition such as cancer, heart attack or stroke.
 This lump sum is designed to protect you and your family financially during times of difficulty.

-If you already have critical illness cover in place then you should make sure that you check any new offer of cover against your existing cover.
-Don’t forget that cheaper cover isn’t necessarily better in this instance.
+If you already have critical illness cover in place then you should make sure that you check any new offer of coverage against your existing cover.
+Don’t forget that a cheaper cover isn’t necessarily better in this instance.

 Income protection with arthritis

 If you are employed or self-employed then you might need income protection to cover you if you’re sick or have an accident.
 You can cover your income for a period of time (usually 12 or 24 months) to make sure that your mortgage, rent, and bills are paid.

 Arthritis is a condition that could affect your ability to work or may have an impact on the amount of time you have off work.
 This means that you might have difficulty in some cases in getting income protection.

 Someone with mild symptoms and very few restrictions on daily living tasks usually won’t have a problem.
 Most insurance companies will offer this type of cover to people with mild arthritis and some might be better than others, depending on your health.